angus-mackenzie/TOA/pracs/Course/path/README.md

 # Finish Practical
-Please add write up here, and solutions in this folder
+Please add a surmised write up here, and solutions in this folder if you complete it